 Further relevant studies: Anderson (2004), Sagen (1989), Wildt S, et al. (2006).

 Lactobacillus acidophilus LA-05® and Type 2 Diabetes

 Type 2 diabetes is often associated with gut dysbiosis.
-In this trial 50 volunteers with type 2 diabetes were divided into two groups, one group being given a fermented milk containing Lactobacillus acidophilus LA-05® and Bifidobacterium lactis BB-12®, and the other group being a control group who were all given a placebo.
-Anthropometric measurements, body composition, fasting blood and faecal samples were taken at baseline and after 6 wk.
-The conclusions were that the probiotic milk benefited those with type 2 diabetes (diabetes mellitus) by improving their glycaemic control, however, the intake of fermented milk also seems to be involved with others metabolic changes, such as decrease in inflammatory cytokines (TNF-α and resistin) and increase in the acetic acid (Tonucci et al, 2017).
+In this trial 50 volunteers with type 2 diabetes were divided into two groups, one group were given a fermented milk containing Lactobacillus acidophilus LA-05® and Bifidobacterium lactis BB-12®, while the control group were all given a placebo.
+Anthropometric measurements, body composition, fasting blood and faecal samples were taken at baseline and after 6 weeks.
+The conclusions were that the probiotic milk benefited those with type 2 diabetes (diabetes mellitus) by improving their glycaemic control, however, the intake of fermented milk also seems to be involved with others metabolic changes, such as decrease in inflammatory cytokines (TNF-α and resistin) and increase in acetic acid (Tonucci et al, 2017).

 Lactobacillus acidophilus LA-05® and Immunity

 In-vitro and in-vivo studies have shown that Lactobacillus acidophilus LA-05® can be associated with nonspecific stimulating effects on the production of cytokines and phagocytic activity as well as antibody production (Hatcher, 1993); (Miettinen et al, 1996); (Tejada-Simonet et al, 1999).